Pigmice2733/peregrine-frontend/docs/docs.md

 ## `GET`

-stats for the teams in a match these stats describe a team's performance in all matches at this event, not just this match
+Stats for the teams in a match.
+These stats describe a team's performance in all matches at this event, not just this match.

 ### Response